 • ENERGY STAR®-certified air conditioners begin at 14.5 SEER.

-• Higher SEER-rated air conditioners come with extra features to help you save more.
-These features may entail variable-speed cooling.
-Instead of going at full blast continuously, these air conditioners can fine-tune blower speeds customized for your cooling requirements.
-This creates quieter and more energy-efficient cooling.
-While an air conditioner with a greater SEER rating is often more expensive, it might be eligible for additional rebates.
+• Higher SEER-rated air conditioners have more features to help you save more.
+These features may include variable-speed cooling.
+Instead of running at 100% constantly, these air conditioners can adjust blower speeds customized for your cooling requirements.
+This creates quieter and more energy-efficient air conditioning.
+While an air conditioner with a better SEER rating is usually pricier, it may be eligible for extra rebates.
 And the energy savings over its lifetime could help it pay for itself.

-When you’re researching air conditioning replacement, the company who hooks it up is just as critical as the model you select.
-Interstate Heating & Air Conditioning is one of the most trusted names for air conditioning installation in Omaha.
-From helping you select the recommended solution for your house to discussing financing options to professional installation, collaborating with our professionals is a breeze.
-Call us at 402-509-5940 to start now!
+When you’re preparing for air conditioning replacement, the company who hooks it up is just as essential as the model you select.
+Interstate Heating & Air Conditioning is one of the number one names for air conditioning installation in Omaha.
+From helping you find the ideal solution for your home to going over financing options to professional installation, collaborating with our pros is a breeze.
+Call us at 402-509-5940 to start today!